Have you grown frustrated with your bank and started looking for alternatives? You may want to consider switching to a credit union.

 - Higher Interest on Deposits – Savings and checking accounts, certificates of deposit, and other interest-bearing accounts usually pay higher interest rates than their counterparts do at traditional banks.
 Rates are comparable to, if not better than, low-overhead online banking products.

 - Lower Interest on Debt – Interest rates for credit cards, mortgage loans, and auto loans are usually lower with credit unions.
 For example, in an infographic from IBM Southeast Employees Federal Credit Union, average standard credit card rates in September 2011 were given as 13.22% for banks compared to 11.64% for credit unions, and credit union mortgage rates were anywhere from 0.05-0.50% lower than banks depending on the loan type.
+If you want to reduce your interest payments and lower your debt, try the free Debt Optimizer by MoneyTips.

 - Loan Flexibility – While credit unions have to deal with the same federal restrictions and scrutiny on loans as banks do, a credit union is more likely to allow latitude in a loan application with imperfect credit history.
 Moreover, through the member-focused personal service, they are more likely to steer you toward a home or vehicle loan that fits your needs instead of one that benefits the lender.